platformsh/platformsh-docs/src/tutorials/exporting.md

 ## Download data from services

 The mechanism for downloading from each service (such as your database) varies.
-For services designed to hold non-persistent information (such as Redis or Solr) it's generally not necessary to download data as it can be rebuilt off of the primary data store.
+For services designed to hold non-persistent information (such as Redis or Solr) it's generally not necessary to download data as it can be rebuilt from the primary data store.

 To download data from persistent services ([MySQL](/configuration/services/mysql.md), [PostgreSQL](/configuration/services/postgresql.md), or [MongoDB](/configuration/services/mongodb.md)), see each service's page for instructions.